manishchetpalli/manishchetpalli.github.io/docs/DataEngineering/fileformat.md

     This optimization also works with equality checks (e.g., WHERE age = 18) by checking if 18 exists in the row group's dictionary (if dictionary encoding is used) or falls within its min/max range.

 2. **Projection Pruning**:
-This technique capitalizes on Parquet's columnar storage by only reading the columns that are explicitly required by the query.Example: If a query is SELECT name, age FROM users, Parquet will only read the name and age column data from disk and completely skip reading any other columns like address, phone_number, etc..
+This technique capitalizes on Parquet's columnar storage by only reading the columns that are explicitly required by the query.

+    Example: If a query is SELECT name, age FROM users, Parquet will only read the name and age column data from disk and completely skip reading any other columns like address, phone_number, etc..
 Since columns are stored separately, this is highly efficient as it avoids bringing unnecessary data into memory, reducing I/O and processing load